reflex-dev/reflex-web/case-studies/bayesline.md

 The app was just getting painfully slow.
 Dash loads the entire application, the entire dom of every single page... as the application gets bigger, the performance will just go down.
 ```

-## How Reflex allowed Bayesline to build a production-grade web app faster during Y Combinator
+## From Prototype to Production With Reflex

 Bayesline switched from Dash to Reflex because they could build both a production-grade and an aesthetically pleasing web app quickly–without JavaScript experience.